DonggeunYu/MEV-Attack-on-the-BSC/README.md

 [function getAmountOut](https://github.com/Uniswap/v2-periphery/blob/master/contracts/libraries/UniswapV2Library.sol#L43-L50)

-Many MEV open source projects use the formula above, but the swap formula can be optimized to even more extremes.
+Many MEV open-source projects use the formula above, but the swap formula can be optimized to even greater extremes.

 The main goal is to optimize the formula so that there are no errors during the swap transaction and the maximum number of tokens are received.
 To do this, we need to analyze how we can validate that the proper tokens are coming in and going out when performing a swap transaction on a DEX contract.